Loading...

 How to use this template

 1. 1.
-Enter the employee’s legal name, employee ID, and work state so payroll can match the form to the correct record.
+Add the Employee Information fields first so payroll can match the form to the correct employee record and work state.

 Best practices